 To show more about how they look (and how the different lights compare), we took a bunch of selfies with different exposures (in camera) to make the lighting similar.
 This approach shows how the different light sizes change the face and the photo.
-We did not do any editing on the photos.
+We did not edit these photos at all.

 We want to mention that all of the lights have varying levels of brightness, from the stepless dimming of the Neewer 18" and the Mountdog 18", to the 9 to 10 brightness settings of the USB lights, and the clip-on lights' 3 levels.
-However, we found ourselves almost always using the lights to their full capacity, so this dimming didn't matter too much to us.
+However, we found ourselves almost always using the lights to their full capacity, so the dim settings didn't seem to matter much.

 And finally, all of the USB lights also feature three different "color temperature" controls, which allows them to provide warmer or cooler light depending on the vibe you're going for.
-The Neewer 18" takes a different approach, and includes red filters you can snap onto the light.
-Again, we prefer the standard neutral light temperature, though the UBeesize 10" Table Top, our favorite USB tabletop light, provided a nice result with one of the color controls.
+The Neewer 18" takes a different approach and includes red filters you can snap onto the light.
+Again, we prefer the standard neutral light temperature, though our favorite USB tabletop light — the UBeesize 10" Tabletop — provided a nice result with one of the color controls.

 Ease of Use

 As with many things, if your product isn't easy to use, you're not going to use it!
-Within the test, there was a wide range of well-designed (and not so well-designed) products, and we set them up and broke them down repeatedly to sort out which products made it easy for us.
+Within this metric, there was a wide range of well-designed (and not so well-designed) products, and we set them up and broke them down repeatedly to sort out which products made it the easiest on us.

-Our time-based test revealed this most clearly, as the large Neewer 18" and Mountdog 18" lights took the longest to set up (at roughly 1:15 minutes each), while the clip-on Auxiwa and QIAYA lights each took only 5 seconds to jam onto our phones.
+Our timed setup test revealed this most clearly, as the large Neewer 18" and Mountdog 18" lights took the longest to set up (at roughly 1:15 minutes each), while the clip-on Auxiwa and QIAYA lights each took only 5 seconds to jam onto our phones.

-In the middle of the time test, there were some lights that were unnecessarily fiddly: the AIXPI 10" with Tripod and the Erligpowht 10" both took 50 seconds to set up just because the parts didn't fit together well.
+In the middle of the pack, there were some lights that were unnecessarily fiddly: the AIXPI 10" with Tripod and the Erligpowht 10" both took 50 seconds to set up just because the parts didn't fit together well.

-We also looked at additional features in this category and gave products higher ratings if they included features like a remote trigger (for use with a phone), like our award-winning UBeesize 10" with Tripod, or that can turn into a selfie stick like the AIXPI 10" with Tripod.
+We also looked at additional features in this category and gave products higher ratings if they included features like a remote trigger (for use with a phone), like the UBeesize 10" with Tripod, or that can turn into a selfie stick, such as the AIXPI 10" with Tripod.

 The ring light you choose needs to be able to stand up — by itself and with a camera/phone attached.
 We set up each model and attached the largest camera or phone possible, then jostled it vigorously to see whether it could stay up.
 We also assessed whether each could support a phone or DSLR and whether we felt comfortable that our electronics were actually going to stay where we put them.

-The top-scorer for stability is the UBeesize 10" Tripod, our Best Buy Winner.
-Our Editors' Choice, the Neewer 18" achieved a high score in this category as well, (like all categories), inspiring confidence with whatever device we needed to use.
-Obviously, the clip-on models are also very "stable" options, as they don't require setting up and balancing a tripod — they will be as stable as your hands are!
+The top-scorer for stability was the UBeesize 10" Tripod.
+The Neewer 18" achieved a high score in this category as well, (like all categories), inspiring confidence with whatever device we needed to use.
+Obviously, the clip-on models are also very "stable" options because they don't require setting up and balancing a tripod — they will be as stable as your hands are!

 There were a lot of different phone holders and DSLR holders, though some were better than others.
-We were impressed by the UBeesize phone holder on all 3 models we tested: the UBeesize 10" Tripod, the UBeesize 10" Table Top, and the UBeesize 8" Tripod.
+We were impressed by the UBeesize phone holder on all three models we tested: the UBeesize 10" Tripod, the UBeesize 10" Tabletop, and the UBeesize 8" Tripod.
 Their phone holder has a solid feel and grips the phone well.

-On the other hand, the AIXPI models (the 10" Table Top and the 10" Tripod) have pretty poor phone holders.
-This doesn't inspire confidence.
+On the other hand, the AIXPI models (the 10" Tabletop and the 10" Tripod) have pretty poor phone holders.
+They really don't inspire confidence.